-Viam is a robotics platform that makes it easy to turn great ideas into production-ready robots.
-Viam works with any hardware and has a modern architecture, easy developer APIs, cloud connectivity and tools, and enterprise-grade security to give even the leanest teams the power to launch and scale their robotics business.
+Viam is a software platform that makes it easy to turn great ideas into production-ready smart machines & robots at scale.
+Viam works with any hardware and has modern architecture, easy developer APIs, cloud connectivity and tools, and enterprise-grade security to give even the leanest teams the power to launch and manage their smart machine businesses.

-Viam makes building, deploying and managing robots more flexible, affordable and easy to use so that builders can do more with robots while getting them to market faster.
-By making robotics more accessible, Viam is attracting talent and investment to the industry so that more people start working with robots to build products and services that improve our world.
+Viam makes building, deploying, and monitoring smart machines a more flexible, affordable, and user-friendly experience, allowing developers to do more with smart machines while getting them to market faster.
+By making smart machines more accessible, Viam is attracting talent and investment to the industry so that more people start building automated products and services that improve our quality of life.

 While we may not have the role open that is a great fit for you now, we may have something perfect for you just around the corner!
 Share your interests with us, and we will do our best to match you to your dream job once it comes along.